On Lipschitz continuous optimal stopping boundaries: Properties of the optimal boundary

 \end{description} We would like to remark that some of the assumptions we make for the proof below may be relaxed when the structure of $f,g,h$ and $\mu$ is known explicitly.
 This fact will be illustrated in Example 1 in Section \ref{sec:examples}.
+Notice also that in this setting $\sigma\in\reali^{d'}$ and $\sigma\sigma^\top=\|\sigma\|^2_{d'}$.
+In what follows $\overline\cI$ denotes the closure of a set $\cI$.